dev10110/ros2-docker-example/README.md

 Step 2 should configure `/etc/docker/daemon.json` to ensure that it is using the `nvidia` runtime by default.

 ### Option 2 (modify docker compose)

+Get the `nvidia-container-toolkit` as in step 1 above.

 You can either add the lines in the `deploy` section to the `docker-compose.yaml`
 ```